versionone/vue/readme.md

 # Component UI

-A collection of re-usable components for modern web applicatoins.
+A collection of re-usable components for modern web applications.
 View the components in action in our [storybook](https://andrew-codes.github.io/component-ui).

 ## Getting Started